SilkRose/Pony/src/stories/ideas.md

 ## Unnamed Fluttershy x Pinkie romance story

-### Synopsis:
+### Synopsis
 Pinkie stays at Fluttershy's house during a thunder storm over night, what will they get up to during the night?

 ***

 ## Unnamed Twilight x Fluttershy romance story

-### Synopsis:
+### Synopsis
 Twilight has a crush on Fluttershy and decides the best way to hang out with her is to take an interest in animals.
 Twilight likes it at first but just ins't connecting with the animals, Fluttershy can tell something is off and asks her about it.
 Twilight confesses her feelings and explains herself.
 Fluttershy is sympathetic and thinks maybe it could work out. she says yes to Twilight.

 ***

 ## Unnamed Fluttershy x Twilight romance story

-### Synopsis:
+### Synopsis
-story idea: Fluttershy likes Twilight, so she decides to take an interest in reading, she goes to Twilight and reads with her, picking romance books to try and hint to her.
+Fluttershy likes Twilight, so she decides to take an interest in reading, she goes to Twilight and reads with her, picking romance books to try and hint to her.
 Twilight doesn't get the hint but enjoys the reading time so much that she realizes shes formed romantic feelings for Fluttershy, and asks her out in a cute way, writing a short romance story that ends with Twilight asking her out.

 ***

 ## Unnamed Fluttershy x Rarity romance story

-### Synopsis:
+### Synopsis
 Fluttershy has a crush on Rarity, but having trouble getting the words out, decides to ask Rarity for help, under the guise it's 'for a friend', Rarity sees through the rouse but doesn't realize Fluttershy likes her, thinking it's one of their other friends.
 Rarity helps Fluttershy while she copes with the thought that she's helping the mare she wants get with someone else only for Fluttershy to ask her out in the end.

 ***

 ## Unnamed Rarity x Fluttershy romance story

-### Synopsis:
+### Synopsis
 Rarity has a crush on Fluttershy, deciding she wants to spend more time together, she starts asking Fluttershy to do stuff together all the time.
 Fluttershy keeps saying yes, even when she is busy, not wanting to disappoint a friend. eventually Fluttershy can't take it and blows up on Rarity and runs away crying.
 Rarity realizes what she's done and runs after her, finally admitting her feelings to her, she apologizes.
 Fluttershy is shocked at the news but the thought of being with Rarity makes her feel good, so she says yes.

 ***